konveyor/konveyor.github.io/content/Forklift/MigratingVMs/migrateCLI.md

 * (1) Allowed values are ReadWriteOnce and ReadWriteMany.
 * (2) Specify the VMware data storage MOR or oVirt storage domain UUID, for example, f2737930-b567-451a-9ceb-2887f6207009.

-6. **Optional:** Create a Hook manifest to run custom code on a VM during the phase specified in the Plan CR:
+6. **Optional:** Create a hook manifest to run custom code on a VM during the phase specified in the Plan CR:
 ```
 $  cat << EOF | kubectl apply -f -
 apiVersion: forklift.konveyor.io/v1beta1